 The environmental pollution problem in Bangladesh is being complicated due to very fast industrialization without proper attention to the environment.
-In this study, garments wastewater among the industrial wastes was used to treat the mice.
-In this study, the weight of livers was increased in the wastewater treated group of mice.
-There was congestion in the central vein in liver, hepatic sinusoidal dilatation, and hepatocellular necrosis.
-The weight of heart and kidneys were decreased in all water treated mice in comparison to the control group.
-Reduction rate was the highest in the mice which were treated with highest concentration of industrial wastewater.
+In this study, the garment wastewater among the industrial wastes was used to treat the mice.
+In this study, the weight of livers was increased in the wastewater-treated group of mice.
+There was congestion in the central vein in the liver, hepatic sinusoidal dilatation, and hepatocellular necrosis.
+The weights of the heart and kidneys were decreased in all wastewater-treated mice in comparison to the control group.
+The reduction rate was the highest in the mice treated with the highest concentration of industrial wastewater.
 Leucocytic infiltration, cardiac necrosis, and connective tissue enlargement and disruption have all been reported.
 The kidney showed signs of hypertrophied glomerulus, tubular dilatation, deteriorated renal tubule epithelia, cell necrosis, and leucocytic infiltration.
-From these findings it can be concluded that industrial wastewater has detrimental effects on the vital organs of mice.
-The findings of this study identify the effects of industrial wastewater on vital organs, which could be used for improvement of human health and animal health by increasing the awareness of the people about the harmful and fatal effects of industrial effluent.
+From these findings, it can be concluded that industrial wastewater has detrimental effects on the vital organs of mice.
+The findings of this study identify the effects of industrial wastewater on vital organs, which could be used for the improvement of human health and animal health by increasing awareness about the harmful and fatal effects of industrial effluent.